 — Ben Marks (@BenMarks) February 12, 2017

 Paul Boisvert, head of Product Management at Magento, also verified the information and said that November 18th, 2018 is the exact date when the world will bid Magento 1 an official goodbye with 3 years of End-of-Life (EOL) warning to store owners.
 But later this was said by Magento Inc. that right now they have no plan to discontinue the support for Magento 1.

-Given all this, it is very important that store owners should start planning the migration from Magento 1 to Magento 2 as soon as possible.
-If you are planning on moving over to Magento 2, continue reading this blog post because today, I am going to give you a detailed overview of the migration process.
+Given all this, it is very important that store owners should start planning of Magento 1 to Magento 2 migration as soon as possible.
+If you are planning on moving over to Magento 2, continue reading this blog post because today, I am going to give you a detailed overview of the Magento migration process.

 Before starting the actual migration process, consider the following recommendations:

 - Make a full backup of the Magento 1 store including all files, folders, and the database.

 - Create a clone of your Magento 1 store.
-Do not use the live store for the migration process.
+Do not use the live store for Magento migration process.

 - Analyze your store.
 Keep what you think is necessary and delete the rest.

 - Check whether your current theme(s), extensions and custom code are compatible with the Magento 2.